be-next/MonoAxis/README.md

 ![GitHub License](https://img.shields.io/github/license/be-next/MonoAxis?logo=apache)
 ![GitHub top language](https://img.shields.io/github/languages/top/be-next/MonoAxis?logo=rust)

-MonoAxis is a One-dimensional Cellular Automaton tool written in Rust.
+MonoAxis is a One-dimensional Cellular Automaton tool.

 In this repository, you will find a Rust library and a CLI tool to play with 1D CA.
 In the future, I plan to add a GUI tool to make it more fun to play with.